Transphobia: The Bible Is Better Than That

 Except that being born and living outside their rigid and limited frame of “biological gender” is acknowledged in scripture (if too rarely) as part of “God’s design,” within the presumably inexhaustible variety of its plural divinity.
 And if “God does not make mistakes,” then that variety is not a mistake either.

 I don’t expect these reflections to persuade any strong supporter of the ADF outlook, common among more conservative evangelicals.
-Their interpretive frame, (what scholars call a hermeneutic) utterly forbids it; and their hermeneutic rules.
+Their interpretive frame, (what scholars call a hermeneutic) utterly forbids it; and for them their hermeneutic rules (and should rule us too.).

-But it helps me in a couple of ways: For one, it sheds light on the basis of their view.
-Whether the deeper origins are shaped most by history, sociology, group trauma or political will to power, at bottom, behind whatever veil of constitutional contortion, or pseudoscientific posturing, there is this brief but bedrock two-verse passage from Genesis, interpreted through a strict dualistic lens that is brought to bear on it from — well, somewhere else.
+But this study helps me in a couple of ways: For one, it sheds light on the basis of their view.
+Whether the deeper origins are shaped most by history, sociology, group trauma or political will to power, still, at bottom, behind whatever veil of constitutional contortion, or pseudoscientific posturing, all we find is this brief but bedrock two-verse passage from Genesis, interpreted through a strict dualistic lens that is brought to bear on it from — well, somewhere else.

 But outside the range of that restrictive lens, it turns out to be a passage much different, more interesting and flexible than they would have us believe, or seem able to find there.